 False Water Line

 When you are replacing an old boiler with a new higher efficiency boiler you may encounter water level problems, water hammer, short cycling and even boiler flooding.
-When you change the old boiler, usually the new boiler is shorter.
+When you replace the old boiler, the new one is usually shorter.
 This normally gives us a false sense of security that the A dimension will be correct.

 When we lose our "A" (drawing) dimension we will encounter problems.
-When changing a steam boiler, it is a good idea to keep the water level close to where the old water level was.
-This is especially true when your system has a dry return, steam pipes run in a crawl space, or the old boiler, was in a pit and you bring the new boiler out of the pit.
+When replacing a steam boiler, it is advisable to maintain the water level at the same height as the old boiler.
+This is especially true when your system has a dry return, steam pipes run in a crawl space, or the old boiler was in a pit, and you bring the new boiler out of the pit.
 A wet return can also create problems if the wet return goes uphill from the boiler towards the end of the steam main and has a short vertical rise between the return and the steam main.
-Any radiator returns that drop down to a wet return must stay wet or the radiators with the new dry returns will stop heating.
-A simple rule is what was wet before should remain wet when the new boiler is installed.
+Any radiator returns that drop down to a wet return must remain wet; otherwise, the radiators with the new dry returns will stop heating.
+A simple rule is that what was wet before should remain wet when the new boiler is installed.

 A false water line will create a water line similar where the old boiler normal water level was while the new boiler water line is where it has to operate.
-In a sense the system will now have two water levels.
-The system and boiler water levels which could be quite different.
+In a sense, the system will now have two water levels.
+The system and boiler water levels could differ significantly.

 Here is a list of rules we need to follow when piping the false water level.

-2. The return should be connected to 4" below the horizontal pipe of the "inverted-U
+2. The return should be connected to 48" below the horizontal pipe of the "inverted-U"

-3. Keep the vertical pipes to the inverted "U" close together as you would with a Hartford loop
+3. Keep the vertical pipes to the invrted "U" close together as you would with a Hartford loop

 4. Keep the pressure low.
 Do not exceed 1.5 psi cut-off.
-In all steam systems today, the lower we can run the pressure the better providing the system still heats well.
+In all steam systems today, the lower the pressure we can run, the better, as long as the system still heats effectively.

 6. You may encounter some water hammer until the pipes fill with water.